Skip to main content

 FSHD Research Center at UR Medicine

 Through this dynamic partnership between clinical researchers and basic scientists, FSHD Center researchers have made groundbreaking advances in understanding the molecular mechanisms in FSHD describing the unifying hypothesis for FSHD in 2010.
 This discovery, identifying a target for therapeutic intervention, has shifted the focus in FSHD research toward the translation phase with potential therapy now on the horizon.
 In addition, the Center has been a driving force in establishing FSHD care standards, standards in genetic testing as well as in laying the groundwork for future clinical trials in FSHD.
-In 2016 Dr. Tawil and Dr. Jeffrey Statland, one of the FSHD Research Center’s principal investigators from Kansas University Medical Center, obtained NIH funding for the largest natural history of study of FSHD.
-The study also known as the ReSolve Study (Clinical Trial Readiness to Solve Barriers to Drug Development in FSHD) is of critical importance as it will provide essential information for the planning and conduct of future clinical trials.
+In 2016, Dr. Tawil and Dr. Jeffrey Statland, the FSHD principal investigator at Kansas University Medical Center, obtained NIH funding to start the FSHD Clinical Trial Research Network.
+In 2025, this Network has grown to encompass 28 international sites that increases access for FSHD patients around the world to participate in research.
+The Network has conducted the largest FSHD natural history studies, which have been essential to the planning and implementation of current and future FSHD clinical trials.